MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-psgetthreadserversilo.md

 ## -description

-Determines whether the given is a silo.
+Determines whether the given thread is a silo.

 ## -parameters